Sindisil/lned/line_reader/dev_docs/repaint.md

         2. 1w (e.g., the letter 'a')
         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
-        1. Insertion of each width works as expected in base case
+        1. Input of each width works as expected in base case
+            a.
+0w requires preceding base character
+            b.  each width inserts character and moves cursor appropriate width and offset
+            c.  input at start of line is appended to preceding line if it fits (eg. 0w char, or 1w char if first char on cursor line is a 2w char that didn't fit preceding line)
+        2. Cursor is maintained in the first available display cell after the new input.
-        2. Insertion of each size that fills line to last column wraps cursor to column zero of next line.
+            a.
+Input that fills line to last column wraps cursor to start of next line.
-        3. Insertion that won't fit line wraps character to start of next line and moves cursor to first colum after character.
+            b.
+Input that won't fit line wraps character to start of next line and moves cursor to first column after character.
+            c.
+Input that pushes characters at cursor to next line moves cursor with the reflowed characters
+        6. Cursor is bound to the viewport
-        4. Insertion that puts cursor below viewport adjusts display start to keep cursor on last line of viewport, scrolling up as necessary.
+            a.
+Input that puts cursor below viewport adjusts display start to keep cursor on last line of viewport, scrolling up as necessary.
-        5. Insertion reflows buffer from previous cursor line down.
 II.
 Backspace
     A. Removed widths
         1. 0w (e.g., combining mark u0308 '̈¨')